ppsimonta/electricityproject-main/README.md

 # ElectricityProject

+markdown
+Kopioi koodi
 # Application Overview

+This repository contains two main components: an Android application and a Python API.

+## Android Application
-This application is an Android app developed using Kotlin in Android Studio.
-It fetches electricity price data from a public API, specifically focusing on spot market electricity prices.
+The Android app is developed using Kotlin in Android Studio.
+It fetches electricity price data from a public API, focusing on spot market electricity prices.
 The app retrieves and displays real-time and historical electricity price data, providing users with up-to-date information in an easy-to-read format.

-## Key Features
+### Key Features
 - Fetches electricity price data from a reliable API.
 - Displays prices in an intuitive and user-friendly interface.
 - Built entirely in Kotlin for robust and efficient performance.

-This project serves as a practical tool for tracking electricity prices and can be extended with additional features in the future.
+## Python API
+The Python API is built using Flask and interacts with a MySQL database.
+It provides endpoints to fetch electricity price data aggregated over different time intervals.
+The API serves as the backend for storing and retrieving processed electricity pricing data.

 ## Getting started